platformsh/platformsh-docs/src/administration/integrations/notifications.md

 platform integration:add --type health.webhook --url=A-URL-THAT-CAN-RECEIVE-THE-POSTED-JSON
 ```

-Any notification will now be posted to the health.webhook URL.
+Any notification will now be posted to the `health.webhook` URL.

-This integration also allow to specify an optional `shared-key` which will add a `X-JWS-Signature` request header containing the JSON Web Token Signature in JWS Compact Serialization with Unencoded Detached Payload (RFC7797).
+This integration can also specify an optional `shared-key` which will add a `X-JWS-Signature` request header containing the JSON Web Token Signature in JWS Compact Serialization with Unencoded Detached Payload ([RFC7797](https://tools.ietf.org/html/rfc7797)).

 ```bash
 platform integration:add --type health.webhook --url=A-URL-THAT-CAN-RECEIVE-THE-POSTED-JSON --shared-key JWS-SYMMETRIC-KEY